-Deciding when to take action and what action to take can be difficult to navigate.
+Deciding when to take action and what action to take can be difficult.
 There are definitely times when waiting to take action can be disastrous, such as: disordered eating patterns (i.e., eating disorders), hurting oneself, and/or thoughts or actions of wanting to die or hurt others, but often the decision to reach out for counseling services is a little more gray.

 To help with the decision, below are a list of behaviors or emotional expressions in which, if demonstrated, warrant a high enough level to be concerned to take action towards accessing therapy services for your child: